 The defined benefit plan assets are held in a trust.
-The Board of Directors of Agfa Corporation, the plan sponsor, delegates investment decisions and oversight of the plan's assets to a local investment committee, the Benefits Plan Investment Committee (BPIC).
+The Board of Directors of Agfa Corporation, the plan sponsor, delegate investment decisions and oversight of the plan's assets to a local investment committee, the Benefits Plan Investment Committee (BPIC).
 The BPIC members have a fiduciary duty to act solely in the best interests of the beneficiaries according to the trust agreement and US law.
 The legal and regulatory framework for the plan is based on the applicable US legislation Employee Retirement Income Security Act (ERISA).
 Based on this legislation a funding valuation is prepared annually.
 Participant-beneficiaries do not contribute to the plan.
 The plan sponsor and participating employers contribute such amounts as are deemed necessary on an actuarial basis to provide sufficient funds to meet the benefits to be paid to plan members.

-Minimum contributions are based on the requirements prescribed by the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) and the Pension Protection Act of 2006 (PPA).
+Minimum contributions are based on the requirements prescribed by the provisions of the Employee Retirement Income Security Act (ERISA) of 1974 and the Pension Protection Act of 2006 (PPA).
 Pursuant to the PPA, each year the actuary is required to certify the Plan's funded percentage.
-The plan received its most recent certification for the 2016 plan year using actuarial assumptions mandated by the Internal Revenue Service (IRS), and the actuary determined that the funded percentage was 91.95% (2015: 94.8%).
+The plan received its most recent certification for the 2017 plan year using actuarial assumptions mandated by the Internal Revenue Service (IRS), and the actuary determined that the funded percentage was 75,50% (2016: 91.95%).

-With regard to the Agfa Corporation Pension Plan, management

-realized in 2016 an annuity buy-out for participants with monthly benefit of 1,000 US dollar or less.
+With regard to the Agfa Corporation Pension Plan, management realized in 2016 an annuity buyout for retirees with monthly benefit of 1,000 US dollar or less.
 Liabilities associated with these benefits amounting to 140 million Euro have been settled through payment of a single premium of 143 million Euro from the plan assets, resulting in a settlement loss of 3 million Euro.

-In 2016, an extra contribution of 9 million Euro (10 million US dollar) has been paid.
+The settlement price was also higher that the liability being held for IRS funding purposes, resulting in an increased funding shortfall and a drop of the funded percentage from 91,95% to 75,75% even though in 2016 an extra contribution of 9 million Euro (10 million US dollar) had been paid.